IVPN Review 2025: Can It Stand Against the Competition?

 Test type No VPN US to US US to CA US to EU US to AU

 To start, we selected the fastest VPN option, which connected us to a server in Dallas.
-Although IVPN has tanked our speeds in the past, this time around is actually increased our download and upload speeds slightly.
+IVPN decreased our download speeds by only about 10% and it improved our latency.

 Once we switched to the Toronto server, we had a substantial drop in download and upload speeds.
-But unlike previous rounds of testing, none of the IVPN servers we tried noticeably slowed our speeds.
+It was actually the slowest server we tested, which has been a recurring issue with IVPN.

-IVPN does have a much smaller server network than we'd recommend due to overcrowding.
+IVPN does have a much smaller server network than we'd like because it could lead to overcrowding.
 This would explain any slower speeds you may have with the service.
-However, IVPN's improved performance and increased server count is promising.
+But IVPN's improved performance and increased server count are promising.

 Netflix tests